rajatimalsina18/planary-support/PRIVACY_POLICY.md

 # Privacy Policy

-**Last updated: June 2026**
+**Last updated: July 2026**

 This Privacy Policy explains how **Planary** (“Planary,” “the App,” “we,” “us,” or “our”) handles information.

 Planary is designed as a privacy-first, local-only productivity and planning app.
-The App helps users manage tasks, routines, schedules, challenges, reminders, streaks, and progress insights without requiring an account, backend service, analytics, advertising, or cloud sync.
+The App helps users manage tasks, routines, schedules, challenges, reminders, timers, streaks, and progress insights without requiring an account, backend service, analytics, advertising, or cloud sync.

 ## Summary

 Planary does **not collect personal data from the App**.

-Your tasks, routines, challenges, schedules, notes, reminders, completion history, streaks, and progress information are stored locally on your device using Apple’s local storage technologies, including Core Data.
+Your tasks, routines, challenges, schedules, notes, reminders, completion history, streaks, timers, and progress insights are stored locally on your device using Apple’s local storage technologies, including Core Data.

 Planary does not:

 - Require an account or login
 - Collect analytics
 - Use tracking technologies